The heart of Rapture3D is a "Higher Order Ambisonics" (HOA) decoder which can make great 3D sound on a wide range of

 Please note that only some existing OpenAL games are compatible with Rapture3D and most of those require technical modifications to your system before they will run properly!
 See our game notes for more details.

 The OSX version of this edition also includes a version of the OpenAL driver.
 OSX does not use a system-wide OpenAL router, so this is intended for software development.
 That said, you may be able to make it work with some existing OpenAL games if you know what you're doing.

 The Advanced edition of the Rapture3D OpenAL driver features the following:

-- High quality Higher Order Ambisonic bus running at up to fourth order.
+- High quality Higher Order Ambisonic bus running at up to fifth order.

-- 3D headphone surround (using five HRTFs for different head shapes).
+- 3D headphone surround (using six HRTFs for different head shapes).

 - High quality sample rate conversion.